What Is Nail Buffing?

 How Often Should I Buff My Nails?

 Buffing is actually mild surface abrasion, so it should not be done too often or too roughly because it could result in thinning or weakening of the nails.

 With that said, at least once a month is ideal.
 But if your nails aren’t rough, or if you usually wear nail polish and don’t care about the extra shine on your nails, you can do it less often.

 So if you don’t have a buffer block buried in your at home nail arsenal, grab one the next time you are out and about in the Health and Beauty section or your local pharmacy.
 I think you will be glad you did.

 What’s The Difference Between a File and a Buffer?

 You may be wondering what the difference is between a nail buffer and a nail file.

 The most significant difference is that buffers normally have different grits and are designed for polishing the surface of your nails.
 (Grit basically indicates the size of the abrasive particles and therefore the harshness).

 On the other hand, nail files are used for shaping and smoothing the edges of nails.
 Nail files are more common and usually used at home.
 They are long and flat making it easier to maneuver around the edges of your nails.
 You may not have a nail buffer in your home nail care kit but will surely have a nail file.

 Nail Buffers are made with a sponge inside making them a bit softer.
-They are shaped like a block and normally have 4 numbered sides.
+They are shaped like a block or rectangle and normally have 4 numbered sides.